-In April 2023, the Board made the following independence assessments of the Directors:
+On 14 February 2024, the Board made the following independence assessments of the Directors:

-(a) Datuk R. Karunakaran (Chairman) is an independent non-executive director of Maybank and a non-executive director of the Bank.
+(a) Datuk R. Karunakaran (Chairman) is a non-executive director of the Bank.
 He is independent from management relationship with the Bank.
-In FY2022, payments were made and received between the Bank and Maybank.
-These were mainly payments for infrastructure, support services and intra-group borrowing/lending activities.
+In FY2023, payments were made and received between the Bank and Maybank.
+These were mainly payments for infrastructure, support services and intragroup borrowing/lending activities.
 However, the Board had determined and is satisfied that Datuk R. Karunakaran is considered independent from business relationship with the Bank, notwithstanding the aforesaid relationship, on the grounds that he is not involved in the day-to-day management, business and operations of Maybank and the Bank and the said payments made and received were in the usual course of business.
 He also does not have any direct control over the said payments made between Maybank and the Bank and he derives no personal benefit from such payments.

-Datuk R. Karunakaran is considered not independent from substantial shareholder of the Bank as he is a director of Maybank.
+Datuk R. Karunakaran is considered not independent from substantial shareholder of the Bank.
+Datuk R. Karunakaran was a director of Maybank until his retirement as director on 3 May 2023.

-- (b) Dato' Khairussaleh Ramli is a director of Maybank, the Group President & Chief Executive Officer ("GPCEO") of Maybank and a non-executive director of the Bank.
+- (b) Dato' Khairussaleh Ramli is a director of Maybank, the President & Group Chief Executive Officer ("President & Group CEO") of Maybank and a non-executive director of the Bank.
 He is independent from management relationship with the Bank.
-He is not independent from business relationship with and not independent from substantial shareholder of the Bank as he is an executive director and GPCEO of Maybank. - (c) Mr Anthony Brent Elam is an independent non-executive director of Maybank and a non-executive director of the Bank.
+He is not independent from business relationship with and not independent from substantial shareholder of the Bank as he is an executive director and President & Group CEO of Maybank. - (c) Mr Anthony Brent Elam is an independent non-executive director of Maybank and a non-executive director of the Bank.
 He is independent from management relationship with the Bank.
-In FY2022, payments were made and received between the Bank and Maybank.
+In FY2023, payments were made and received between the Bank and Maybank.
 These were mainly payments for infrastructure, support services and intra-group borrowing/lending activities.
 However, the Board had determined and is satisfied that Mr Anthony Brent Elam is considered independent from business relationship with the Bank, notwithstanding the aforesaid relationship, on the grounds that he is not involved in the day-to-day management, business and operations of Maybank and the Bank and the said payments made and received were in the usual course of business.
 He also does not have any direct control over the said payments made between Maybank and the Bank and he derives no personal benefit from such payments.